melissaspiegel/documentation/docs/deployment-pipeline.md

 * Deploy Assets to S3
 * Create a Zip Package
 * Deploy plugin to Sites defined in .gitlab-ci.yml
-    * Deployment can either be via IPI (Indeed Plugin Insatller) or SSH
+    * Deployment can either be via IPI (Sample Plugin Insatller) or SSH

 ## To add MWM to a new site